giorgiopiatti/BSc-Thesis-prorogued-programing-project/case-studies/tic-tac-toe/template-vanilla/README.md

 In the following folder you find 2 files.

-- tic_tac_toe.py: main file, were the program starts and where the logic resides
+- tic_tac_toe.py: main file, where the program starts and where the logic resides
 - test.py: small test suite to test the functions that you are expected to implement.